dbredvick/drew-tech/content/posts/2019-10-15-A-5-step-framework-for-picking-tech/index.md

 # Thought Experiment

-We are going to start a new business together, and we need to pick our tech stack.
+We are going to start a business together, and we need to pick our tech stack.
 We need to choose something that will support our company for the time in which it is operating.
 Our goal is to build a successful product, gain users, and become profitable.

 ## Overview